admin8384/vueadmin/CONTRIBUTING.md

-# Contributing to 云票儿云票儿tributions are welcome and are greatly appreciated!
+# Contributing to tributions are welcome and are greatly appreciated!
 Every little bit helps, and credit
 will always be given.

 Please take a moment to review this document in order to make the contribution process easy and